History of Yarmouth, Maine: Early settlers

 In August 1746, a party of thirty-two Indians secreted themselves near the Lower Falls for the apparent purpose of surprising Weare's garrison, in the process killing 35-year-old Philip Greely, whose barking dog blew their cover.
-His wife was Hannah.
-Their son, Captain Jonathan Greeley, died in an engagement with a British frigate off Marblehead, Massachusetts, in 1781.
+Greely's son, Jonathan, died in an engagement with a British frigate off Marblehead, Massachusetts, in 1781.
 He was 39.
-Hannah remarried, to Jonathan Underwood.
+Hannah, Philip's widow, remarried to Jonathan Underwood.

 In June 1748, a large party of Indians surprised four people near the meetinghouse.
 They killed the elderly Ebenezer Eaton.

 Joseph Burnell was the only inhabitant of the town to be killed at the hands of the Indians in 1751.
 He had been on horseback near the Presumpscot River falls when he was ambushed and shot.
 He was found scalped, with his steed lying nearby, having been shot four times.
 He left behind a wife and 14-year-old daughter, both named Sarah.

 In 1756, Indians attacked the Means family, who lived at Flying Point.
 The family consisted of Thomas, his wife Alice, daughters Alice and Jane, an infant son, Robert, and Molly Finney, sister of the patriarch and aged about sixteen.
 The family was dragged out of their home.
 Thomas was shot and scalped.
 Mother and baby ran back into the house and barricaded the door.
 One of the attackers shot through a hole in the wall, killing the infant and puncturing his mother's breast.
 John Martin, who had been sleeping in another room, fired at them, causing them to flee.
 They took with them Molly, whom they made follow them through the woods to Canada.
 Upon her arrival in Quebec, she was sold as a slave.
 A few months later, Captain William McLellan, of Falmouth, was in Quebec in charge of a group of prisoners for exchange.
 He had known Molly before her capture and secretly arranged for her escape.
 He came below her window and threw her a rope which she slid down.
 McLellan brought her back to Falmouth on his vessel.
 They married shortly afterwards.
 Alice remarried, to Colonel George Rogers.
 Thomas is interred in Freeport's First Parish Cemetery, alongside his son.
 His wife is buried with her second husband in Flying Point Cemetery.

 The Means massacre was the last act of resistance by the indigenous people to occur within the limits of the town.

 By 1764, 1,098 individuals lived in 154 houses.
 By 1810, the population was 3,295.
 During a time of peace, settlement began to relocate along the coast and inland.

 The town's Main Street gradually became divided into the Upper Village (also known as the Corner) and Lower Falls, the split roughly located around the present-day U.S. Route 1 overpass (Brickyard Hollow, as it was known).
 Among the new proprietors at the time were descendants of the Plymouth Pilgrims.

 The Yarmouth Village Improvement Society has added wooden plaques to over 100 notable buildings in town.
 These include: